Now that I'm back from vacation, it's time to catch up on my political reading. First on my list was catching up on

 According to Mr. Lieberman, Michael D. Brown, the former director of the Federal Emergency Management Agency, cited such a restriction on Monday, as agency lawyers had advised him not to say whether he had spoken to President Bush or Vice President Dick Cheney or to comment on the substance of any conversations with any other high-level White House officials.

-And, to keep adding to the list of unused aid, the USA Today reported a few weeks ago:
+USA Today reported a few weeks ago:

 One million cans of drinking water donated for hurricane relief have been emptied and recycled because the water was never used at Texas and Louisiana hurricane shelters, the Federal Emergency Management Agency said.